msshaffer35/patient_encounter_data/README.md

-# waymark_encounter_data
+# patient_encounter_data

+This project focused on transforming patient enrollment and encounter data into a format that is easy to analyze.
+This project involved:
+* Fetching files from a public S3 bucket via API call
-Involves downloading the files from S3 bucket via API, doing data cleaning and transformations in Python, and saving final results.
+* Importing the data files into Python to perform doing data cleaning and transformations
+* Exporting the final results in a cleaned up format